 Set up guide for the CNC router

-Costs are involved in using the router.
+There is a cost to use the router.
 The workshop staff will give you an accurate price when you have it checked.
 Please note the workshop can be very busy at times, particularly when there are set class projects.

-- Maximum Sheet Size – 2400mm x 1200mm
+- Maximum sheet size – 2400mm x 1200mm

-- Minimum Sheet Size – 1200mm x 1200mm
+- Minimum sheet size – 1200mm x 1200mm

 Tips for drawing set up

-- Drawing must be 2D DXF File.
+- Drawing must be 2D DXF file.

 - All drawings are to be done on a 2400mm x 1200mm sheet.